 Robinhood shines when compared to other apps because it gives investors a low-cost way of executing trades.
 For example, it offers commission-free execution of trades for its users on stocks, ETFs, options, and cryptocurrency, shaving off excess costs of investing.

-Beyond that, Robinhood offers you real-time quotes for free so you have a better idea what assets are trading for before making a decision.
+Beyond that, Robinhood offers you real-time quotes for free so you have a better idea of what assets are trading for before making a decision.

 Exchange Traded Funds (ETFs) are a basket of underlying securities that track an underlying index, industry, sector, or subsector of the market.
 ETFs are highly diversified and therefore may be a great option if you are new to investing and are looking to get your hands in several pots.